upperlinecode/cssi_102/day5/day5.md

 * <a href="https://hawaii-travel-site.glitch.me/">Hawai'i Travel Site</a>
 * <a href="https://tokyo-travel-page.glitch.me/">Tokyo Trip Builder</a>

+## Pushing Projects to Github

+Students will be using Git Github later in the course to collaborate on their final project.
+To begin familiarizing them with Git and version control, it is a good idea to begin encouraging them to use it to backup their work.
+Encourage them to follow this workflow whenever the want to store their work, but particularly on project days.

+1. Students should log into their Github account.
+If they don't have one yet, give them a few moments to register an account.

+2. From their Github profile, they should click the "Repositories" tab, then "New".

+3. Give students a moment to step through naming and creating a repository.
+They can enter a brief description or write a more detailed README later.

+4. In the command line, students should initialize Git in their repository.
+Initializing Git creates a `.git` file in their repo.
+Though the `.git` file is typically hidden from us, unless we type a special `ls` command to view it, students should be aware that it is there, and it contains all of the information about their repositories history, making version control possible.
+First they'll want  to make sure they are in their project directory, then type `git init`.

+5. Students can type `git status` to confirm that Git is initialized in their repository and has awareness of all its contents.

+6. Though Git is aware of thes files, it doesn't yet know to keep track of them and save changes when they occur.
+Saving in Git is a three step process, and much more intentional than the "command + S" students might be familiar with to save in Google Docs or Cloud Shell.

+7. The first step in publishing changes is adding all of our files to a local staging area.
+Though Git is aware of thes files, it doesn't yet know to keep track of them.
+We must explicitly tell Git to track the files.
+As students are working locally they can track their incremental progress by using `git add <filename>` to store the changes for an eventual commit.
+They can replace `<filename>` with `.` to add all of the files.
+Typing `git status` again will update them with which files have now been staged for commit.

+8. When students are happy with their changes and would like to capture them and save them, they can commit them.
+Encourage students to think of committing to Git as creating snapshots in the chronology of a Git project.
+These snapshots capture some milestone or meaningful change in the project.
+Have students enter the command `git commit -m <message>` where `<message>` is a brief summary of the changes they've made to their project.
+Have students type `git status` again.
+They should now see that their working tree is clean, all changes they've made locally have been tracked and saved.

+9. They have now saved their changes but only locally.
+To make their remote repository aware of the updates they've made locally, they must push these changes to their remote repository on Github.
+The command `git push origin master` will send these local changes to the remote repository hosted on Github.
+Have students refresh their Github repository to verify that their changes have been synced to their remote repository.

 ## Notes on Friday

 Fridays, especially the first and second Fridays of the course, are intentionally designed with no new content.
 These "flex days" are critical for student success - the extra time spent without the addition of new material allows them to deepen their understanding by shifting from cognitive to autonomous performance.